QubesOS/qubes-doc/user/templates/templates.md

   system, please see [Template Implementation](/doc/template-implementation/).
   Take a look at the [Qubes Builder](/doc/qubes-builder/) documentation for instructions on how to compile them.

+  * We do also have Kali Linux template.
+However, you can check all available templates by this command in dom0: `qvm-template-gui`